New Slains Castle

 Slains Castle, also known as New Slains Castle to distinguish it from the nearby Old Slains Castle, is a ruined castle in Aberdeenshire, Scotland.
 It overlooks the North Sea from its cliff-top site 1 km east of Cruden Bay.

 The core of the castle is a 16th-century tower house, built by the 9th Earl of Erroll.
 Significant reconstruction of the castle has been carried out a number of times, lastly in 1837 when it was rebuilt as a Scots Baronial mansion.
 At one time it had three extensive gardens but is now a roofless ruin.
 Plans to restore the castle have been on hold since 2009.
 It is a Historic Environment Scotland Category B listed building.
-The castle is linked with the novels of Bram Stoker, including Dracula.
+The castle is mentioned in two locally set novels written by Bram Stoker, The Watter's Mou' and The Mystery of the Sea.
+Tentative links have also been made between the castle and his novel Dracula, although it is an internet myth that he got the idea for his famous novel on seeing Slains Castle for the first time.